diwakerp/gpctech-enterprise-lab/Documentation/06-File-Services/02-Shared-Folders.md

 # Security Model

-Access will be controlled using:
+Each share will use:

+Share Permissions
+NTFS Permissions
-- Active Directory Security Groups
+Active Directory Groups
-- NTFS Permissions
-- SMB Share Permissions
-- Auditing
+Auditing
+Access-Based Enumeration

+No permissions are assigned directly to users.